ChunlinWu-7/Geothermal_analysis_EIM/README.md

 © 2025 Chunlin Wu.
 All rights reserved.

 ## To cite this work:
-Chunlin Wu, Tengxiang Wang, Huiming Yin, The Green's Function Based Analysis for Seasonal Heat Storage and Utilization in a Solar-Geothermal Building (Submitted for publication), Journal of Energy Storage.
+Chunlin Wu, Tengxiang Wang, Huiming Yin, The Green's Function Based Analysis for Seasonal Heat Storage and Utilization in a Solar-Geothermal Building, Journal of Energy Storage.